FintanK/scaffoldV2/README.md

 # Scaffold JS

 The web changes a lot in a year!

 **Note:** Angular 2 is in Beta right now.
 Things can and probably will be refactored later.

-Scaffold V2 is completely re-written from the ground up to use Angular 2 and it's typescript approach as well as harnessing Ionic 2.
+Scaffold V2 is completely re-written from the ground up to use Angular 2 as well as harnessing Ionic 2.
 The project aims to follow best practices in frontend web development with a component based approach, comprehensive testing (Unit and Behavioural) and the optimization of frontend assets through the proven techniques of concatentation. minification and compression.

 There will be automated processes to ensure that your project's data is as contextual as possible both in the domain of semantic markup and data as well as platform integration out of the box.
 The web isn't just in the browser anymore.